sdvx-diy/sdvx-diy.github.io/index.md

 #### Recessed Button Build:
  * Laser Cutter or CNC Mill
  * Soldering Iron
- * Spade Crimping Tool
+ * Spade Crimping Tool (or pliers)

 #### Non-Recessed Button Building
  * Table Saw
  * Drill Press
  * Soldering Iron
- * Spade Crimping Tool
+ * Spade Crimping Tool (or pliers)

 # Parts List

 For most builds, I would recommend using Chinese clones over official Sanwa parts due to the steep cost of Sanwa parts.
 The parts which affect gameplay performance the most are the limit switches and the optical rotary encoders.

 Some parts in the parts list can be substituted with other parts depending on your preferences.
-Please read the [limit switch weighting](####choosing-your-limit-switch-weight) section to determine which limit switch weighting is right for you.
+Please read the [limit switch weighting](#choosing-your-limit-switch-weight) section to determine which limit switch weighting is right for you.

 #### Full Sized Controller ($140 w/Clones):